ChrisLTD/ChrisLTD.com/_posts/2014-06-25-testing-input-placeholder-support.md

 }
 {% endhighlight %}

+What we’re doing with this code is creating an `<input>` element[^notvisible], and then checking to see if it has a placeholder property using Javascript’s [hasOwnProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty) method.
+Even if an element has no placeholder set or an empty placeholder, this will return true if the browser supports the placeholder attribute.

 If you’re using [jQuery](http://jquery.com), we can shorten the code a bit by using jQuery’s selector engine and [addClass](http://api.jquery.com/addClass/) method:

 {% highlight javascript %}